 Products That Generally Contain Fragrances:

 The products bolded below are particular ones to be aware of because they’re designed to be as fragrant as possible, for as long as possible.
-The scent of detergents, dryer sheets, and glad plugins especially can linger for literal MONTHS without lessening and can cause a reaction long after discontinuing use.
+The scent of detergents, dryer sheets, and glad plugins especially can linger for literal months, or longer, without the smell dissipating, and can cause a reaction long after discontinuing use.

 • Perfumes, Colognes, Body Sprays

 • Lotions, Shampoos, Conditioners, Haircare Products

 • Laundry Detergent / Fabric Softener / Dryer Sheets* Not sure which laundry products are fragrance-free?
 I’ve put together a list!)

 *At the time of writing, there are no dryer sheets in the US that are actually fragrance-free (even the ones that say they are don’t seem to be).
 I recommend wool dryer balls instead!

 • Air or Room Fresheners: Glade Plugins, Febreze (even their scent-free option), Bathroom Sprays, Candles, Reed Diffusers